 "If you had a good result a third of the time, it was par for the course," Albert says of 18th century techniques.
 "People didn't expect a good outcome; they knew if they put themselves in the hands of an eye surgeon, they were taking a big chance."

 Of course, the risks may have been greater with a charlatan like Taylor.
 Albert describes him as "the most infamous of all ophthalmic quacks."
 His arrival into town would be heralded by placards and handbills, and his coach was decorated with paintings of eyeballs and the motto: "Qui dat videre dat viver" (He who gives sight, gives life.)

-"He practiced in the most flamboyant way, drawing crowds to watch procedures in the town square - and then getting out of town before the patients took their bandages off," says Albert, who is the Emmett A. Humble Distinguished Director of the UW Eye Research Institute.
+"He practiced in the most flamboyant way, drawing crowds to watch procedures in the town square - and then getting out of town before the patients took their bandages off," says Albert, who is the Emmett A. Humble Distinguished Director of the McPherson Eye Research Institute.

 In Bach's case, not only did his surgery and a second one fail, but he developed a painful post-operative infection and was treated with laxatives and the favorite cure of his day: bleeding.
 He was blind when he dictated his final work, and died a few months later.

 Handel also underwent the cataract procedure known as "couching," in which a needle was poked into the eye and the cataract-clouded lens pushed into the rear, out of the field of vision.
 He had the surgery several times, probably the last one at the hands of Taylor.
 None of the surgeries worked and he grew blind.
 The lyrics to "Samson" - "Total eclipse.
 No sun, no moon, all dark." - were written as Handel's eyesight failed.